ShiyiDu/Pet_Defense/README.md

 In the game, the player are given varies types of pets to fight against invading ghosts.
 Currently, we have 7 types of pets player can use and 4 types of ghost to fight against.

-It was originaly designed to run on mobil devices, but I made a web build of it:
+It was originaly designed to run on mobile devices, but I made a web build of it:
 https://shiyidu.itch.io/pet-defence

 Credits to